aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 ReactDOM.render(el, rootEl);
 ```

 We nested `childEl` in `rootEl`, and if we would want to we could nest another element in `childEl`, and so on.
-We can create an entire DOM tree this way, but that would become very annoying quicly.
+We can create an entire DOM tree this way, but that would become very annoying quickly.
 The deeper you nest your elements this way, the harder it is to keep track of what is happening.
 That's where the JSX Syntax comes in.

 * [React API docs](https://reactjs.org/docs/react-api.html)
 * [React API createElement docs](https://reactjs.org/docs/react-api.html#createelement)